 - Usually in the middle of your menstrual cycle

 - After the LH surge

 - When you have signs of ovulation

-The LH surge is the rise of Luteinizing Hormone, which causes ovulation within 24-36 hours.
-The egg leaves the ovary and begins its journey down the fallopian tube to be fertilized.
+The LH surge is the rise of Luteinizing Hormone, which causes ovulation to occur within 24-36 hours.
+The egg leaves the ovary and begins its journey down the Fallopian tube to be fertilized.
 It is this LH surge that is commonly measured by an ovulation predictor kit.

 Your physical signs of ovulation will help you to know when ovulation does occur.
 The most obvious sign is often fertile cervical mucus.
 This normal discharge from the cervix is thick and slippery, and quite distinctive when you begin to watch for it.
-It usually is present a few days before ovulation.
-Read the article “Signs of Ovulation” for more information.
+It usually is present a few days before ovulation, and the most obvious and abundant the day before.

 But you must know that ovulating is not the same as being fertile.
 Ovulation is simply the release of the egg.
 For fertility more factors are involved.
 The egg must survive and then meet up with the sperm.
 If all goes well, this will occur and conception will take place.

 To Your Vibrant Health!